Trade Forex Trading

 Account Explanation - Micro Account.
 Micro Accounts use lot sizes of only 1,000 currency units.
 These Micro accounts are often appropriate for investors & traders without a lot of capital & sometimes can be opened with only a $5 minimum balance.

 If an exchange rate for EUR/USD is quoted at 1.400, then the smallest and minimum trade available in a micro account is worth $1,400 used to buy 1,000 EUR.
-With leverage, this is only $14 of your money and the rest of the money you'll borrow from your broker (with forex leverage ratio of 100:1, your broker provides you $100 for every $1 dollar which you have, therefore for this trade position using only $14 of your trade capital, the online broker gives you $100 of leverage for every $1 dollar you have, meaning after leverage you will have $14*100=$1,400 which you as a trader can then buy 1 micro lot of EURUSD).
+With leverage, this is only $14 of your money and the rest of the money you'll borrow from your broker (with forex leverage ratio of 100:1, your broker provides you $100 for every $1 dollar which you have, therefore for this trade position using only $14 of your trade capital, the online broker gives you $100 of leverage for every $1 dollar you have, meaning after leverage you will have $14*100=$1,400 which you can then buy 1 micro lot of EURUSD).

 For Micro account - Minimum Price Movement of 1 pip = $0.1